borarotana/roadmap-for-frontend/README.md

 # 👋 Hello, I'm Rotana

+I'm just a beginner.
-I'm an aspiring **penetration tester** and cybersecurity enthusiast.
-I enjoy diving into networks, breaking things (ethically), and learning how to secure systems from real-world threats.
-My passion for tech also extends into space, physics, and engineering.
+I want to become a penetration tester.
+I like exploring networks, finding weak spots (in a legal way), and learning how to protect systems from real threats.
+I also love tech, especially space, physics, and engineering.

 ---